-A clash between the Arabian Gulf League's top two sides saw Al Ain move six points clear of Al Jazira.
+Arabian Gulf League Review: Al Ain move six points clear of Al Jazira

 Al Ain moved six points clear at the top of the Arabian Gulf League with a 2-1 victory over second-placed Al Jazira on Sunday.

 Al Jazira had lost ground in the race for the title with defeat at home to Al Dhafra last weekend, but failed to recover their form at the defending champions.

 Omar Abdulrahman put the home side in front after 17 minutes, before Asamoah Gyan curled in a second from the edge of the penalty area 15 minutes later.